 James C. (Jim) O’Connell teaches in the City Planning-Urban Affairs Program at Boston University.
-His courses include The Planning & Development of Metropolitan Boston and Understanding Global Cities: Through Boston’s Experience.
+IN Fall, 2020, Jim will be teaching a new course with Professor William Koehler on Globalization, Pandemics, and Planning.
+He also teaches The Planning & Development of Metropolitan Boston.

 Drawing on his personal planning experience and his writing, Jim gives “urbanist” walking tours of Greater Boston, focusing on recent development projects while placing them in an historical context.
 His itineraries include Boston’s Seaport District, North Station-West End, Downtown, and Fenway-Longwood.

 He has a B.A. from Bates College and a Ph.D. in American Urban and Cultural History from the University of Chicago.

 Jim O’Connell has worked as a Planner at the Boston Office of the Northeast Region of the National Park Service, where he specialized in planning historic sites and heritage areas.
 Before joining the National Park Service, Jim served as Economic Development Officer of the Cape Cod Commission, the regional planning and land use regulatory agency for Cape Cod.
 Jim also worked on urban redevelopment issues in Springfield, MA, as Deputy Executive Director, Springfield Redevelopment Authority; Deputy Commissioner of Community Development for Neighborhoods; Associate Director, Springfield Central Inc. (private nonprofit downtown revitalization organization); and Executive Director, Hampden County Energy Office.